Dutch Royal Honor the ‘Soldier of Orange’

 He accompanied Queen Wilhelmina back to the Netherlands in May 1945, and piloted the airplane in which Princess Beatrix and Princess Irene flew back to the Netherlands from Canada.
 Hazelhoff Roelfzema helped Beatrix walk her first steps on liberated Dutch soil.
 During the enthronement ceremony of Queen Beatrix he was one of the two kings-of-arms.
 Hazelhoff Roelzema was also the godfather of prince Pieter-Christiaan (son of Princess Margriet and Pieter van Vollenhoven).

-Tagged Prince Pieter-Christiaan, Princess Anita, Princess Beatrix, Princess Irene of the Netherlands, Theatre.
+Tagged Prince Pieter-Christiaan of Orange-Nassau, Princess Anita of Orange-Nassau, Princess Beatrix of the Netherlands, Princess Irene of the Netherlands, Theatre.